sjpence/manual-mds220/05_Operation.md

 ![Recipe Summary and Selection](/media/screen_recipe_current.png)

 The current recipe number and parameters are displayed.
-The available recipes cam be selected using the arrow botons ay the left am right sides of the screen.
+The available recipes cam be selected using the arrow buttons ay the left and right sides of the screen.
 Once the desired recipe is displayed, press the Back arrow to return to the Main Menu screen.

 It is a good idea to check the Recipe Summary screen to ensure you are running the correct parameters for a given board type.